anderslanglands/light_comparison/README.md

 - Karma, Arnold and RTX appear to match

 ###  `disk-light-plane.usda`
-A disk light of radius 0.5, and intensity 30, 2 units above and directly facing an 0.18-grey plane with the camera facing perpendicular to the plane.
+A disk light of radius 0.5, and intensity 30, 2 units above and directly facing a 100% diffuse reflective plane with the camera facing perpendicular to the plane.

 ![Disk light contact sheet](disk-light.jpg)